Master Thesis Guidelines

 The scope of the thesis should be equivalent to 30 ECTS per student.
 To the extent possible, two students should write together.
 You can look for a writing partner on itslearning, at the page "Meeting Point - master thesis".
 You must collaborate with a NHH student.
 We do not permit more than two students to collaborate.
 You must apply to write alone.

 You should select a theme within your specialisation, and if you collaborate with a student with a different specialisation, the theme must satisfy both profiles.
 You should choose your own theme, define research questions, select the theoretical foundation and research methods.
 Your supervisor will approve your theme.
+If in doubt whether the theme satisfies the chosen major(s), the supervisor will confer with the relevant profile coordinator(s).

 The deadline for signing up is 1 September and 1 February.
 You must have a right to study, and have paid the semester fee.
 The examination code is the short version of the specialisation name, +THE, e.g. BUSTHE.